An automatic benefit for eligible CAAT Pension Plan members

 If a DBprime member’s salary drops below the ITA threshold, contributions will continue as normal, and will not be directed to the CAAT RCA.
 The CAAT Pension Plan and the employer ensure that contributions are properly directed.

 In some cases a member contributes to the CAAT RCA but ultimately does not get a pension from the CAAT RCA.
 An example of this is a member who has pensionable earnings that exceed the ITA threshold in one year but not in other years: a portion of their contributions would be directed to the CAAT RCA, but the overall impact on their final pension calculation may not result in a pension that exceeds the ITA maximum.
-This is not disadvantageous to the member as the same contributions are payable regardless of whether the ultimate pension comes from the CAAT Pension Plan or the CAAT RCA.
+This is not inequitable to the member as the same contributions are payable regardless of whether the ultimate pension comes from the CAAT Pension Plan or the CAAT RCA.
 The total pension paid from the CAAT Pension Plan and CAAT RCA reflects the full value of the benefit earned by the member.
 The CAAT RCA provides a reliable way of ensuring that high earning members receive a pension on all pensionable earnings earned with their participating CAAT RCA employer while accruing benefits under DBprime.

 Employer contributions to the CAAT RCA are at 3 times the member contribution rate on pensionable earnings above the ITA threshold.
 This is a funding management strategy which has been approved by all College Boards of Governors, and reflects the funding targets set out by the CAAT RCA Sponsors’ Committee.